 How many times can you say the same things?

 I want to write a piece that hooks the reader, that tells a story that breaks down a complex topic, and has the reader nodding up and down thinking “Of course!
 That makes perfect sense!”
-It is a skill that Jennifer Gonzalez demonstrates week after to week in her blog, The Cult of Pedagogy.
+It is a skill that Jennifer Gonzalez demonstrates week after to week in her blog,

 I want a title you can’t resist, that speaks to people, that gets attention, that is referenced and talked about, a piece that makes a difference.